axonivy-market/ai-assistant/ai-assistant-product/README.md

 In the **ai-assistant-demo** Ivy project, we created demo assistants which can help you understand and develop your own AI assistant more effeciency.

 > [!IMPORTANT]
-> Whenever you run any demo below, we backup your current functions and assistants then replace them with functions and assistant of the demo.
-Therefore, after you finish using the demo, run the process `restoreData` to get back the original assistants and functions.
+> This demo project will create Ivy users and roles and override the main variables of the AI Assistant.
+Therefore, it is HIGHLY RECOMMENDED to run it on an Ivy engine in demo mode to protect your data.
+>
+> If you choose to run this demo in a production environment, please ensure you back up all Ivy variables related to AI Assistant and restore them once the demo is complete.

 #### Complex Demo